Joys of Life

 Joys of Life (花样人间 (Huāyàng Rénjiān)) is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-It stars Chew Chor Meng, Alien Huang, Rui En, Chen Liping, Zheng Geping, Chloe Wang, Kate Pang, Andie Chen, Huang Wenyong, Lin Meijiao and Zhang Yao Dong as the casts of the series.
-The series was repeated at 2am on Sundays and at 12am on Tue - Sat in Oct 2020 - Nov 2020.
+It stars Chew Chor Meng, Alien Huang, Rui En, Chen Liping, Zheng Geping, Chloe Wang, Kate Pang, Andie Chen, Huang Wenyong, Lin Meijiao and Zhang Yao Dong as the cast of the series.

 The series was produced to celebrate 30 years of Chinese language drama being broadcast in Singapore.
 Set in post-World War II Singapore, the story line spans the decade between the end of the Japanese occupation and the HDB's clearing of squatters during the late 1950s to early 1960s.
 It is the first on-screen pairing of Rui En and Alien Huang, and Huang's first Singaporean drama.